-Just the month before he worked with the Scottish team as they competed in the world cross-country championships in New Jersey.
+Just the month before he worked with the Scottish team as they competed in the IAAF World Cross Country Championships in New Jersey.
 That was in March.
 I visited his office in early April as the Marathon neared.

-Since becoming co-race director in 1950 Jock has been every marathoners living, breathing, barking representative of this New England sports institution.
+Since becoming the co-race director in 1950, Jock has been every marathoners living, breathing, barking representative of this New England sports institution.
 It wasn’t just this race that people didn’t have back home, wherever that might have been, it was Jock.
 Only one ever made.
 Mold retired.

 “But they still know that I am associated with The Marathon.
 Cause if anybody calls information, from Timbuktu or Idaho, they give them my number.
 And I have to answer them.”

 As with most of Jock’s declarations, this one spills out in a combination of irascibility, pride, aggravation, and resignation.
-He hates it, loves it, wants to end, but never stop all in the space of ten seconds.
+He hates it, loves it, wants it to end, but never stop, all in the span of ten seconds.

-In point of fact, he had mellowed extraordinarily in recent years.
-In his heyday it was the Semple barking brogue that was considered as much a part of the Boston experience as the race itself.
+In point of fact, he has mellowed quite a bit in recent years.
+In his heyday, it was the Semple barking brogue that was considered as much a part of the Boston experience as the race itself.
 You knew you were at the Boston Marathon when you boarded the buses heading out to Hopkinton with Jock standing at the door, accepting the $2 charge, and never being satisfied with the boarding speed of the runners.
 And always with an eye out for the perceived cheater who got his race number under false pretenses

 “Don’t tell me you ran 2:18 last month,” read the caption on the cartoon hanging inside Jock’s office, depicting him berating a would-be marathoner about to board for Hopkinton.
 “You’re a goddamn liar!… And a bloody fat one too!…and make sure you pin that number on the front!… And good luck.
 Now get the hell on the bus.”